-Installing the QConvergeConsole Plug-ins
+Installing the QConvergeConsole ESXi Client Plug-in

-For information on installing the VMware vCenter Server Plug-in or the VMware vSphere Web Client Plug-in, refer to the Marvell QLogic QConvergeConsole Plug-ins for vSphere User's Guide.
+For information on installing the QConvergeConsole ESXi Client Plug-in, refer to the Marvell QLogic QConvergeConsole Plug-ins for vSphere User's Guide.
 For information on downloading documentation from the Marvell Web site, see "Downloading Updates and Documentation" on page xii.